sadlil/website/src/content/project/webcommander.md

 date = "2017-03-07"

 # Project title.
-title = "AutoBill"
+title = "WebCommander"

 # Project summary to display on homepage.
-summary = "An automated billing software built in Bit Mascot.
-Manages automated invoice and Recurring Billing"
+summary = "WebCommander has everything you need to deploy and run a successful online store.
+Much more than an eCommerce CMS"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "autobill_logo.png"
+image_preview = "commander.png"

 # Optional image to display on project detail page (relative to `static/img/` folder).
-image = "autobill_logo.png"
+image = "commander.png"

 # Tags: can be used for filtering projects.
 tags = ["professional"]